+· Online Identity-as-a-Service Suite.

-- Online Identity-as-a-Service Suite.
-Sterling's exclusive partnership with ID.me provides us with an identity verification solution that is recognized as best-in-class and has been adopted by numerous U.S. federal agencies and states.
+- In the U.S., Sterling's exclusive partnership with ID.me provides us with an identity verification solution that is recognized as best-in-class and has been adopted by numerous U.S. federal agencies and states.
 Individuals get a reusable secure digital identity credential so they only go through identity verification once.
 Our online Identity-as-a-Service suite with ID.me is made up of five identity verification building blocks that are combined to meet a client's unique required level of comfort, including meeting the U.S. federal National Institute of Standards and Technology 800-63 technical requirements for federal agencies and contractors implementing digital identity verification services.
 The building blocks are: - Telecom and Device Verification: Verify that the SIM card in a mobile device is associated with the candidate's identity.
-Evaluate the tenure of the account, device location and fraud history. - Identification Document Verification: Scan, verify and parse document images using machine vision to extract content, leveraging a proprietary database of rules and AI to verify document authenticity. - Facial Recognition with Biometric Matching: Match a government identity document to the candidate's selfie image using advanced machine learning technologies. - Social Security Number Verification: Validate a candidate's biographic information, such as name, address and other identifying information against credit bureau records. - Live Video Chat Identification Proofing: As a failover option or upon client preference, we provide individuals the ability to complete identity proofing with a trained "Trusted Referee" via video conferencing. - Fingerprinting.
+Evaluate the tenure of the account, device location and fraud history.

+- Identification Document Verification: Scan, verify and parse document images using machine vision to extract content, leveraging a proprietary database of rules and AI to verify document authenticity.
+ID.me currently contains 100 million pre-verified identities within the database and is growing. - Facial Recognition with Biometric Matching: Match a government identity document to the candidate's selfie image using advanced machine learning technologies. - · Social Security Number Verification: Validate a candidate's biographic information, such as name, address and other identifying information against credit bureau records. - Live Video Chat Identification Proofing: As a failover option or upon client preference, we provide individuals the ability to complete identity proofing with a trained "Trusted Referee" via video conferencing. - Internationally, Sterling has partnered with Yoti to streamline background checks and expand its digital identity solutions.
+The global partnership is expanding our digital identity capabilities in EMEA, APAC, Canada and Latin America, accelerating our vision to create privacy-centric portable identities for candidates. - The partnership will enable a digital identity verification workflow to be integrated directly into the hiring process, allowing employers to take an identity-first approach, where a candidate's identity is verified before completing other background checks and before actually being hired. - Candidates who verify their identity through Sterling and Yoti will be able to seamlessly create a secure, reusable digital identity.
+This will allow them to verify their identity once and share their details with other businesses in seconds, making the verification process more streamlined for employers and candidates.
+Individuals will be able to use their digital identity for future job opportunities, age verification and any process requiring identity verification. - Sterling clients and their candidates will be able to enjoy the unique experience in Sterling's international regions with a phased rollout planned during 2023, and the first phase beginning in the U.K. - Fingerprinting.
 We provide fingerprinting services through our proprietary technology in a single-sourced and convenient national network with locations in all 50 U.S. states.
 Our state-of-the-art digital fingerprint capture technology reduces rejection rates and speeds up processing for faster onboarding and we are certified with the FBI, FINRA, Florida Department of Law Enforcement and the Agency for Healthcare Information to submit electronic fingerprints directly.
-In addition, FINRA has contracted with Sterling to be its designated fingerprint provider.
+In addition, FINRA has contracted with Sterling to be its exclusive fingerprint provider.
 Under this agreement, we process and submit fingerprints to the FBI for all broker-dealer firms and funding portals.